 This can mean that a company is able to quickly pull extra stock from its distribution center and supply store shelves when there is surplus demand.
 Or, it can mean the company has the foresight to ramp down production to avoid the cost of excess goods sitting on shelves.
 Imagine the cost of a warehouse full of tablets or smartphones that were suddenly rendered obsolete by a competitive product.
 This is also referred to as situational awareness—when a company has access to accurate data, both current (point of sale) and historical, to better assess and react to a given situation.

-A Holistic Approach Enhances Responsiveness
+Orchestrating a Holistic Approach Enhances Responsiveness

 Adopting a holistic approach to process management is critical to running a more responsive supply chain.
 Rather than keeping partners, suppliers and functions in separate silos, orchestrate them to be interconnected and in harmony.
 Creating a networked supply chain community that collaborates can eliminate process latency and more easily allow for greater process integration with information technology (IT) systems, for example.
 Relying on tools to manage and facilitate supplier collaboration is also beneficial.

 These tools can provide a digital platform to:

 - Easily share plans, schedules and product information.

 - Track supplier commitments and product manufacturing status.